fmiguelgarcia/rust-fsm/README.md

 ### Non-default

 - `diagram` - generate Mermaid state diagrams in the doc strings.
 See below.
+- `pretty-print` - format guard expressions in diagrams using idiomatic Rust style (requires `diagram` feature).
+When enabled, guard expressions are formatted with `prettyplease` for better readability.
+Without this feature, a basic sanitization is applied to make expressions safe for Mermaid.

 ## Usage in `no_std` environments